Key Locations: Illinois, Iowa, Kansas, Missouri, Ohio, Pennsylvania

 The next spring, Lemuel married Melissa (Eveline) Donley McKown Rhodes.
 Eveline had two prior marriages and had children from each prior marriage.
 Her children were Laura Luella "Ella" McKown, Felix Henry McKown, and Thomas A. Rhodes.

-In 1893, Lemuel and Eveline later moved to Chautauqua County, Kansas.
-It is unknown if they had been in Bates County the entire duration of their marriage to that point or not.
+In 1893, Lemuel and Eveline moved to Chautauqua County, Kansas.
+It is unknown if they had been in Bates County the entire duration of their marriage to that point or not although one article indicated that they may have lived south of Nevada for a time.
 It is also unknown why they chose to move to Chautauqua County.
 Louisiana's brother had lived in the area at one time, they knew the Porcupile family that lived in the area, and a niece of Louisana's was in the area, but it is unclear if any of these drove Lemuel and Evaline to move to the area or not.

 At some point, Eveline moved to Texas to live with her son Thomas although it is believed that she may have spent time with her other children.